FreeBreadsticks/onboarding/Second Week/dispatch-guide.md

 Always greet the student quickly and with a smile.
 Instead of diving straight into the issue first ask the student "How are you today? :)"

 2. **Decipher the Issue:**
 Have the student send you their code along with the error.
-Use your judgement and decide wether this student is best suited in a screen share or if it's something you can handle over chat.
+Use your judgement and decide whether this student is best suited in a screen share or if it's something you can handle over chat.

 3. **Monitor TC Screen Share Times:**
 If it's busy you will want to make sure the TC's in sync are staying within the 20 minute range.
 Use `qbot who is on?` to show you who is on a screen share and for how long.
 If they're at the limit ping them to let them know!
 (You could do something like `@thanos :timer:` in Slack!)

 4. **Support Your Fellow TCs:**
-Occasionally some truly exceptionally issues will come up.
+Occasionally some truly exceptional issues will come up.
 You normally will be able to tell quickly if an issue is severe if you've gathered enough information in chat.
 In these cases a TC might be in a long screen share for a reason.
 Direct message the TC and ask them if everything is going ok or if they need help.
 Offer assistance if you are able to, help esclate if necessary, or have another TC join them if possible and necessary.

 5. **Offering Resources:**
 In AAQ we are only supposed to help with issues related to the lab work.
 Sometimes there will be questions you can't support.
-If the student is asking about requirements, tuition, or anyting else about the course like that you will want to assign the question to admissions.
+If the student is asking about requirements, tuition, or anything else about the course like that, you will want to assign the question to admissions.
 If they're asking for help on a portfolio project you will want to direct them to 1:1 support.

-## Coversation Flow
+## Conversation Flow

 Conversations over text can come across as dry and robotic at times.
 When speaking with a student be a genuine person.
 A student who has been struggling for over an hour might be a bit on edge.
 It's important that you come across kind and encouraging throughout the chat.
 Emojis are a good way to set the tone to a relaxed and welcoming one so I use them often.